 Common Electronics: surge protectors, internet routers, game consoles, appliances

 Cockroaches already cause us a heap of problems, so why not add one more?
 These pests frequently invade electronics because they love the warmth, isolation, and darkness that the technology provides.
 A warm roach is a happy roach!
 Anyway, roaches also like to live inside electronics because it gives them a safe place to lay their eggs.
-They don’t discriminate between old and new electronics since every type provides them with an ample amount of space to scurry around.
+They don’t discriminate between old and new tech since every type provides them with an ample amount of space to scurry around.

-Speaking of which, roaches often break the electronics they invade by moving around too much.
+Speaking of which, roaches often break the tech they invade by moving around too much.
 They short out the electronics after a lot of egg-laying and running.
-German cockroaches are the usual suspects of this issue since they love the warmth of electronics, especially TVs, radios, and laptops.
+German cockroaches are the usual suspects of this issue since they love the warmth of tech, especially TVs, radios, and laptops.
 As the roaches pass away inside the electronics from old age or starvation, the bodies of dead roaches corrode the circuit boards and create lasting damage.

 Crazy Ants